oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `reco_storage_size_in_gb` - The RECO/REDO storage size, in gigabytes, that is currently allocated to the DB system.
 Applies only for virtual machine DB systems.
 * `scan_dns_name` - The FQDN of the DNS record for the SCAN IP addresses that are associated with the DB system.
 * `scan_dns_record_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DNS record for the SCAN IP addresses that are associated with the DB system.
-* `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IP addresses associated with the DB system.
-SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
+* `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IPv4 addresses associated with the DB system.
+SCAN IPv4 addresses are typically used for load balancing and are not assigned to any interface.
+Oracle Clusterware directs the requests to the appropriate nodes in the cluster.

+	**Note:** For a single-node DB system, this list is empty.
+* `scan_ipv6ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IPv6 addresses associated with the DB system.
+SCAN IPv6 addresses are typically used for load balancing and are not assigned to any interface.
 Oracle Clusterware directs the requests to the appropriate nodes in the cluster.

 	**Note:** For a single-node DB system, this list is empty.
 * `security_attributes` - Security Attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`